 Lung cancer care is becoming increasingly personalized with tailored treatments targeting the unique cellular characteristics of tumors.
 To support this, NYOH is participating in the MYLUNG Study, an observational/interventional research trial to deepen our understanding of the disease and improve care for non-small lung cancer (NSCLC) patients.
 Participation will not impact your prescribed treatment plan.

 MYLUNG brings together diverse organizations across the US Oncology network to observe up to 12,000 NSCLC patients over a five-year period.
 You may be eligible to take part in this study if you have been diagnosed with non-squamous, non-small cell lung cancer.
-If you’re interested in participating in this study, please complete our inquiry form.

 New York Oncology Hematology cancer researchers, partnered with the US Oncology Network, lead the way in finding new cancer treatment options through clinical trials at all NYOH locations.